wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/4-plan-migration-sharepoint-onedrive.md

 :::image type="content" source="../media/migration-process-fileshare-133b634d.png" alt-text="graphic shows the five stages in a typical file share migration to SharePoint Online and OneDrive.
 Stages include migration planning, assess and remediate, prepare your OneDrive and SharePoint Online environment, Migrate, and user onboarding.":::

-The tasks and considerations for each of these migration stages are outlined in the following chart.<br>
+The tasks and considerations for each of these migration stages are outlined in the following chart.

 :::row:::
   :::column:::